 - Visit the Evergreen Aviation and Space Museum in McMinnville- Perfect for families with kids, the museum is complete with exhibits, a movie theater, and indoor water park.

 Oregon Wine Country has some of the most beautiful views!
 With an abundance of delicious Pinot Noir, green rolling hills, and sweeping views of the valley, its the perfect getaway weekend.
 There are over 500 wineries in the Willamette Valley, which is where the term “Oregon Wine Country” comes from.
-We may be biased, but this is definitely the place to be if you love wine!
+We may be biased, but if you love wine, you’ll love to visit the top wineries in Oregon.

 Have you visited any wineries in Oregon?
 What is your favorite winery in the Willamette Valley?